David Peralta Player Props: Dodgers vs. Diamondbacks

-On Saturday, David Peralta (coming off going 0-for-1) and the Los Angeles Dodgers face the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
-First pitch is at 8:10 PM ET.
+On Sunday, David Peralta (coming off going 0-for-1) and the Los Angeles Dodgers face the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
+First pitch is at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Diamondbacks.
+He had a hitless performance in his most recent game (0-for-1) against the Diamondbacks.

 David Peralta Game Info & Props vs. the Diamondbacks